Independent Women Part I

-"Independent Women Part I" is a song recorded by American group Destiny's Child for the soundtrack to the 2000 film adaptation of the television program Charlie's Angels.
+"Independent Women Part I" is a song recorded by American group Destiny's Child for the soundtrack to the film adaptation of the 1970s television series Charlie's Angels.
 It was written and produced by production duo Poke & Tone, consisting of Samuel Barnes and Jean-Claude Olivier, along with Cory Rooney, and group member Beyoncé Knowles.
-The song was later included on the group's third studio album Survivor (2001).
+The song was later included on the group's third studio album, Survivor (2001).
 "Independent Women" was Destiny's Child's first single to feature vocals from group member Michelle Williams and the only single to feature Farrah Franklin, who was no longer in the group when the single was released.

 Released as the soundtrack's lead single in August 2000, the song held the number-one spot on the US Billboard Hot 100 chart for eleven consecutive weeks from November 2000 to February 2001.
-Billboard likened the song's release strategy to being influenced by Janet Jackson's "Doesn't Really Matter", saying the group "began planting the seeds for the upcoming release" in a similar vein.
+It was named the 18th most successful song of the 2000s, on the Billboard Hot 100 Songs of the Decade.
+The song was in the 2000–2001 edition of the Guinness Book of World Records for longest-running number-one song by a female group.
+The song debuted at number one on the UK Singles Chart becoming the 25th best-selling single of 2000 in the country.

+The song received generally positive reviews years after its release for its feminism and female empowerment messages.
 Billboard ranked the song at number 77 on their list "100 Greatest Girl Group Songs of All Time".
+The song was also nominated for Best Song Written for a Motion Picture, Television or Other Visual Media at the 2001 Grammy Awards.

 Background

-"Independent Women" was used as a lead single for both the Charlie's Angels soundtrack, and the group's third album, Survivor.
-It was revealed that Knowles' father and then-manager, Mathew, submitted the track to the Charlie's Angels soundtrack without her knowledge.
+"Independent Women" was used as a lead single for both the Charlie's Angels soundtrack, and Destiny's Child's third album, Survivor.
+It was revealed that Beyoncé Knowles' father and then-manager, Mathew Knowles, submitted the track to the Charlie's Angels soundtrack without her knowledge.

 Composition

 According to the sheet music published at Musicnotes.com, the song is written in F-sharp minor with a tempo of 96 beats per minute.
+In an interview with Billboard, Beyoncé explained the meaning of the song and its inspiration:"I remember being in Japan when Destiny's Child put out 'Independent Women,' and women there were saying how proud they were to have their own jobs, their own independent thinking, their own goals.
+It made me feel so good, and I realized that one of my responsibilities was to inspire women in a deeper way."